-2020 finds us at a crossroads in the Norwegian ramen landscape.
+2021 finds us at a crossroads in the Norwegian ramen landscape.
 Has anyone made a decent bowl of ramen?
 Yes.
 How about a great bowl of ramen?
-The answer sadly, is no. Though it has been attempted, there always feels an underlying aspect of driving with the handbrake on, not daring to push the envelope, and given the circumstances of dining out in the big city, I understand their apprehension.
-There isn't enough clientele to keep a place open based on rolling out delicious, authentic bowls of ramen in all it's forms.
+The answer sadly, is still a no. Though it has been attempted, there always feels an underlying aspect of driving with the handbrake on, not daring to push the envelope, and given the circumstances of dining out in the big city, I understand their apprehension.
+There aren't enough clientele to keep a place open based on rolling out delicious, authentic bowls of ramen in all it's forms.

 And thus we have arrived at the part where a list of best and worst is submitted in aching photographic glory.
 As mentioned a hundred times over on this blog, this is all based on personal experience, tastes and opinions, so don't get your knickers in a twist.